FACTBOX-Details of funeral service planned for Britain's Prince Philip | Entertainment

 At 2.38 p.m., the coffin will be lifted by the bearer party from the Inner Hall.
 Bands in the quadrangle will stop playing at 2.40 p.m. and the coffin will emerge from the State Entrance one minute later.

 The royals in the procession including Philip's four children - Princes Charles, Andrew, Edward and Princess Anne, along with grandsons William and Harry - will leave the State Entrance behind the coffin, which will be placed onto the Land Rover.
-At 2.44 p.m., the queen will leave the Sovereign's Entrance in a car known as the State Bentley.
+At 2.44 p.m., the queen, with a lady-in-waiting, will leave the Sovereign's Entrance in a car known as the State Bentley.
 The national anthem will be played and as the car reaches the rear of the procession, it will pause briefly.

 At 2.45 p.m., the procession will step off with the band of the Grenadier Guards leading.
 The Land Rover will be flanked by pall bearers.
 As it moves to the chapel, Minute Guns will be fired by The King's Troop Royal Horse Artillery and a Curfew Tower Bell will sound.